captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 Kind of.
 ---
-We were friends with Mercedes,
+We used to be friends with Mercedes,
 ---
 but then she and Darcy got divorced
 ---